quenktechnologies/search-filters/README.md

 The value part can either be one of the following values:

 1. String    - A sequence of one or more unicode characters surronded by double quotes.
                Example: "my string"

 2. Number    - Any number that can be represented in the IEEE 754 double format.

 3. Boolean   - The literal value `true` or the literal value `false`.

+4. Date      - YYYY-MM-DD

-4. Date    - A subset of the ISO8601 extended format supporting the format of
+5. DateTime  - A subset of the ISO8601 extended format supporting the format of
                `Date#toISOString()`.
 The time part may be excluded (smallest to largest)
                but fractions are only supported on seconds.

-4. List    - A comma seperated sequence of the above values surronded in "[" "]"
+6. List    - A comma seperated sequence of the above values surronded in "[" "]".

 A compiler impelmentation only needs to support those values that are valid for the underlying query language.